By convenor |

 Please understand that part of the reason "autistic people experience some of the poorest outcomes of any group living with disability" is that people responsible for disability strategy and policy simply fail to appreciate and address the nature and significance of the challenge that autism has become.

 The five test cases in your Department's National Disability Data Asset (NDDA) webpage are further examples of severe information failure.
 Apparently, in most of these "autism" is classified under "intellectual disability" ... which is just wrong.
-The Education to Employment test case, the NDDA Pilot for South Australian (SA) students, says there are 1,704 autistic students (see Table 4).
-NDIS data shows there were 9,783 autistic NDIS participants in South Australia at 30/6/2022 aged 7 to 14 years.
-We expect there are a number of non-participants in SA's schools as well as a number of autistic children who cannot attend school.
+In its Education to Employment test case, the NDDA Pilot used data on South Australian (SA) school students; it reported that there were 1,704 autistic students (see Table 4).
+NDIS data shows there were 9,783 autistic NDIS participants in South Australia at 30/6/2022 aged 7 to 14 years whose autism was severe enough to warrant NDIS supports.
+We expect there are a number of autistic students who are not NDIS participants in SA's schools as well as a number of autistic children who cannot attend school.

 The mention of autism in the NDDA mental Illness test case doesn't accord with other research.